HR Glossary for HR Professionals

 In other words, net pay equals gross pay minus the relevant deductions that are made from an employee’s wages.
 These deductions can include federal, state, and local taxes, as well as contributions for Medicare and Medicaid, elected health insurance plans, and other covered benefits.

-Often the gross pay is the salary listed when an employee is hired by an organization or company.
+Often the gross pay is the amount listed when an employee is hired by an organization or company.
 For example, if a business promises a new hire a salary of $90,000, the total amount that the employee receives during each pay period—the take-home pay—is never the set salary divided by the number of pay periods in a year.
 The sum is variable depending on where the employee lives, where the employer is based, and other such factors.

 What Factors Impact Gross Pay?

-Among the many different factors impacting the gross pay for a given role, a person’s gross salary is determined by the responsibilities of the role, the expertise required for the role, the amount that an organization can afford to pay, and the location of the job.
+Among the many different factors impacting the gross pay for a given role, a person’s gross annual salary is determined by the responsibilities of the role, the expertise required for the role, the amount that an organization can afford to pay, and the location of the job.
 Typically, a hiring manager and HR determine gross income for each role.

 Additionally, gross income is subject to deductions, including legally required taxes, Social Security payments, and a predetermined amount that an employee has elected for their employer-provided benefits package.